abdulrafay553/Node._Practice_Work/README.md

 ## To start the development server
 `nodemon server`

-## Create a new DB named "batch106" in your studio 3t and then import the files from Mongodb file folder.
+## Create a new DB named "batch106" in your Mongodb GUI in local computer or setup Mongodb atlas and change code according to your needs.